-Management and the Board propose that KPMG LLP be reappointed as auditor of the Company to hold office until the close of the next annual meeting of shareholders.
+Management and the Board propose that KPMG LLP be reappointed as auditor of the Company.
 KPMG LLP has been the auditor of the Company since the Company became a public company in October 2006.

 Management proposes that the shareholders authorize the directors to fix the remuneration of the auditor in accordance with prior year's practice.
 Such remuneration has been based upon the complexity of the matters dealt with and time spent in providing services to the Company.
 Management feels that the remuneration negotiated in the past with the auditor of the Company has been reasonable under the circumstances and would be comparable to fees charged by other auditors providing similar services.